MengShue/flickr_ai_photo/README.md

 This project is designed to assist in collecting large amounts of target images for machine learning training data.
 By automating the download of images from Flickr and generating AI-augmented variations, users can easily compile datasets for training and testing machine learning models.
 The AI-generated images can also serve as test data to evaluate model performance.

+Elon Musk has stated that by 2024, AI training already exhausted all real-world data, making synthetic data generation essential.
+This project aims to address this need by providing tools to generate synthetic data.

 ## Features

 * Search and Download Images from Flickr: Specify a keyword to search for images and download them asynchronously.